Oplax Hopf Algebras

 \section{Hopf \texorpdfstring{$\Vv$}{V}-categories as oplax Hopf monoids}

-In this section, we recall the notion of Hopf $\Vv$-category~\cite{BCV} for a braided monoidal category $\Vv$, and we realize them as oplax Hopf monoids in the monoidal 2-category $\Span|\Vv$, described respectively in \cref{sec:oplaxHopf,sec:SpanV}.
-This allows us to understand exactly how such a concept can be described as a `Hopf object' internal to a monoidal category, generalizing the classical setting via this relaxed notion of a Hopf monoid in higher structures.
+In this section, we recall the notion of Hopf $\Vv$-category~\cite{BCV} for a braided monoidal category $\Vv$, and we realize them as oplax Hopf monoids in the monoidal bicategory $\Span|\Vv$, described respectively in \cref{sec:oplaxHopf,sec:SpanV}.
+This allows us to understand exactly how such a concept can be described as a `Hopf object' internal to some monoidal structure, generalizing the classical setting via this relaxed notion of a Hopf monoid in higher dimensions.

 Our notation in what follows uses Latin letters to denote `global' operations that relate hom-objects of different indices (like category composition), and Greek letters to denote `local' operations that relate hom-objects of fixed indices (like monoid multiplication).